 Physical: Unplanned weight changes, heartburn, constant fatigue, changing sleep habits, muscle aches, increased illness, stooped posture, neck pain, and sweaty palms.

 Emotional: Anger, sadness, crying spells, frequent mood swings, irritability, feeling worthless or guilty, thoughts of death or suicide, inability to concentrate, looking for magic solutions, denial about care receiver's health status and prognosis.

 Behavioral: Social withdrawal, loss of interest in hobbies, increased use of drugs or alcohol, avoiding decision-making, low job productivity, forgetfulness.

-Social: Problems with marriage or children, intolerance of others, loss of interest in sex, loneliness, resentment, self-isolation from friends, perceived lack of support from others.
+Social: Problems with marriage or children, intolerance of others, loneliness, resentment, self-isolation from friends, perceived lack of support from others.